andriyko/sublime-robot-framework-assistant/README.md

 =============
 Alternatively, use Sublime Text's
 [Go To Symbol](http://docs.sublimetext.info/en/latest/file_management/file_management.html#fm-goto-symbol)
-to go to the source of a Keyword.
+to go to the source of a Keyword or a variable.

-Please note that `Go To Symbol` only works for keywords within the same file.
-It is not possible to use `Go To Symbol` to jump keyword in other resource files or in libraries.
+Please note that `Go To Symbol` only works for keywords and variables within the same file.
+It is not possible to use `Go To Symbol` to jump a keyword or a variable in other resource files or in libraries.

 Creating a database
 =====================